 Here are some bedroom safety tips to help make the bedroom safer for the person in your care:

 - Getting in and out of bed can be difficult if the older adult in your care is unsteady as there is usually nothing secure and safe to hold onto beside the bed.
-If bed transfers or moving from bed to bathroom is a concern then consult with a health care professional to determine if use of adaptive devices such as floor to ceiling poles or bed rails that can be utilized to maximize safety.
+If bed transfers or moving in bed is a concern then consult with a health care professional to determine if use of adaptive devices such as floor to ceiling poles or bed rails that attach to beds are appropriate to maximize safety.

 - Frequent urination at night is also a safety concern.
-If getting up to go the bathroom or frequent urination at night is common and the person in your care has difficulty safely walking, then using a bedside commode or urinal should be considered to minimize risk of falling when walking to the bathroom.
+If getting up to go to the bathroom or frequent urination at night is common and the person in your care has difficulty safely walking, then using a bedside commode or urinal should be considered to minimize the risk of falling when walking to the bathroom.
 If using a commode, ensure the toilet paper and hand sanitizer are within reach.
 The commode should be placed close to the bed to minimize walking.
 If incontinence is a concern then the senior in your care could also wear incontinence garments so they have a backup if they do not make it to the bathroom.
 It is also important they discuss their incontinence issues with their health care providers, or consider seeing a pelvic floor physiotherapist.

 - It is important that the older adult in your care does not get up from a reclined position too quickly.
 This may cause them to become dizzy or unsteady.
 When changing positions the care recipient should sit on the side of their bed for a few minutes before standing.
 They should pump their ankles 10 times.
 Then they can stand, pause for the count of 10, and take a deep slow breath before they take a step.

-- If a gait aid is used, such as a walker, ensure they have clear pathways so the gait aid can be parked close to the bed.
-The walker will not assist if the client has to walk to get the walker.
+- If a gait aid is used, such as a walker, ensure that they have clear pathways so the gait aid can be parked close to the bed.
+The walker will not assist if the person has to walk to get the walker.

-- Ensure there are clear pathways, with minimal clutter for the client to access the bed, closet, doorway, and to get to the bathroom.
+- Ensure that there are clear pathways, with minimal clutter for the person to access the bed, closet, doorway, and to get to the bathroom.

-- Keep items stored within closets and dressers within reach.
+- Keep items stored in closets and dressers within reach.